acrarshin/OMNI/README.md

   <image src = 'images/omni-logo.png' >
 </p>

+## Software Requirements
+Run `sh.requirements.sh` in a virtual environment in order download the required libraries.
 ## Train a model to extract R peaks and Heart Rate from ECG waveform.
 * Download ECG MITDB monitoring data from https://storage.googleapis.com/mitdb-1.0.0.physionet.org/mit-bih-arrhythmia-database-1.0.0.zip and unzip it.
 * To train: `python train.py --preprocess_data --data_path "PATH TO DATA"`